ingvaar/dnd-multi-backend/packages/react-dnd-multi-backend/README.md

 Moreover, every backend in a pipeline will now need a new property called `id` and the library will warn if it isn't specified.
 The `MultiBackend` will try to guess it if possible, but that might fail and you will need to define them explicitly.

 Note that these aren't breaking changes, you can continue using the library as before.

+### Migrating from 6.0.x

+`HTML5toTouch` is now it's own package to make imports more straight-forward:
+ - no more `peerDependencies` on unused dependencies if you use another pipeline
+ - no need to worry about `esm` or `cjs` in the import path

+That means you will need to install the package separately as `react-dnd-multi-backend` won't be providing anymore (`npm install -S rdnd-html5-to-touch`).

 ## License